 Sangamo’s Therapeutic Approach

-Our therapeutic approach aims to use our ZFN-mediated gene editing technology to replicate a naturally occurring human mutation which renders individuals largely resistant to infection with the most common strain of HIV.
-CCR5 is a co-receptor for HIV entry into T-cells and, if CCR5 is not expressed on their surface, HIV infects them with lower efficiency.
+Our therapeutic approach aims to use our ZFN-mediated genome editing technology to replicate a naturally occurring human mutation which renders individuals largely resistant to infection with the most common strain of HIV.
+CCR5 is a co-receptor for HIV entry into T-cells and if CCR5 is not expressed on their surface HIV infects them with lower efficiency.

-A population of these individuals that is immune to HIV infection, despite multiple exposures to the virus, has been identified and studied extensively.
-The majority of these individuals have a natural mutation, CCR5delta32, resulting in the expression of a shortened, or truncated, and non-functional CCR5 protein.
+A population of individuals that is immune to HIV infection, despite multiple exposures to the virus, has been identified and extensively studied.
+The majority of these individuals have a natural mutation, CCR5 delta-32, of both of their CCR5 gene copies (homozygous), resulting in the expression of a shortened, non-functional CCR5 protein.
 This mutation appears to have no observable deleterious effect.
-In addition, a study published in Blood in December 2010 reported an effective cure when an AIDS patient with leukemia received a bone marrow transplant from a “matched” donor with this delta-32 CCR5 mutation.
+Individuals who carry the CCR5 delta-32 mutation in only one of their two CCR5 gene copies (heterozygotes), tend to take longer to develop AIDS and are calssified as so-called "long-term non-progressor."
+In addition, a study published in Blood in December 2010 reported an effective cure when an AIDS patient with leukemia received a bone marrow transplant from a “matched” donor who was homozygous for this delta-32 CCR5 mutation.
 This approach transferred the hematopoietic stem cells (HSCs) residing in the bone marrow from the delta-32 donor, and provided a self-renewable and potentially lifelong source of HIV-resistant immune cells.
-After transplantation, the patient was able to discontinue all anti-HIV drug treatments, CD4 counts increased, and viral load dropped to an undetectable level, demonstrating effective transplantation of protection from HIV infection.
-In addition, individuals that have only one of the two copies of their CCR5 gene mutated are known as “elite controllers" and, while they may become infected with the virus, they are able to keep their HIV infection in check without drugs.
+After transplantation, the AIDS patient was able to discontinue all anti-HIV drug treatments (ART), CD4 counts increased and viral load dropped to an undetectable level, demonstrating effective transplantation of protection from HIV infection.
+The subject remains off ART and is widely considered to be cured of his HIV infection.

-We are using our ZFN-mediated gene disruption technology to disrupt the CCR5 gene in cells of a patient’s immune system to make these cells permanently resistant to HIV infection.
-The aim is to provide a population of HIV-resistant cells that can fight HIV and opportunistic infections thereby mimicking the characteristics of individuals that carry the natural mutation.
+We are using our ZFN-mediated genome editing technology to disrupt the CCR5 gene in cells of a patient’s immune system to make these cells permanently resistant to HIV infection.
+The aim is to provide a population of HIV-resistant cells that can fight HIV and opportunistic infections thereby mimicking the characteristics of individuals that carry the natural CCR5 delta-32 mutation.